mjbenefiel/react-stuff/react-redux/readme.md

 3. Reducer
     - reducer takes in the action/data and goes to central data store and updates the action from there.
     - reducer is the thing that updates the data store and all changes are made from there -- not directly through components

+Action creators

+- Functions that create actions.
+Good for separation of concerns once an app begins to scale in size.